The consent of certain relevant authorities and other parties is required to the definition of the boundaries of plans as follows:

 Where the road is a public road under the care and control of the council, then the consent of the council to the definition of the reserved road will be required.

-Where a substantial variation occurs between a redefinition of a road and the original site as it appeared on a registered plan, approval of the responsible authority must be obtained - i.e. the Roads and Maritime Services, Crown lands or local council.
+Where a substantial variation occurs between a redefinition of a road and the original site as it appeared on a registered plan, approval of the responsible authority must be obtained - i.e. Transport for NSW, Crown Lands or local council.